learn-co-students/js-looping-and-iteration-filter-lab-v-000/README.md

 problems this lab is asking you to solve _before_ you start writing JavaScript code.

-## Use `filter` to work with `String`s as well as `Object`s

-This lab contains an array of drivers with various information.
-We need to write methods using the `filter` method so that Scuber employees can easily query the data.
-Be sure to run the tests to get a feel for the types of problems this lab is asking you to solve _before_ you start writing JavaScript code.

 ## Write a Function To Case-insensitively Match `string`s

 Write `findMatching`- This function takes an array of `drivers` and a `string`